MV10/mv10.github.io/_posts/2023-08-31-monkey-hi-hat-eyecandy-library.md

 * _OpenTK_ is the real star of the show.
 The [OpenTK](https://github.com/opentk/opentk) library provides high-quality (but lightweight!) wrappers around the OpenGL and OpenAL (audio) APIs.
 It also wraps the GLFW API, which provides OpenGL-based cross-platform windowing and input support (keyboard, mouse, etc).
 * _FftSharp_ is a fast, simple, handy [utility-library](https://github.com/swharden/FftSharp) for performing Fast Fourier Transforms.
 These are necessary to generate frequency data (decibels and magnitude).
 * The standard _Microsoft.Extensions.Logging_ library is also used.
 Wiring this up is completely optional, but if you do, I very strongly recommend the excellent [Serilog](https://serilog.net/) libraries.
-Monkey Hi Hat has an interesting zero-configuration [LogHelper](https://github.com/MV10/monkey-hi-hat/blob/master/mhh/mhh/Utils/LogHelper.cs) class which makes basic Serilog integration totally painless.
+Monkey Hi Hat has a very basic zero-configuration [LogHelper](https://github.com/MV10/monkey-hi-hat/blob/master/mhh/mhh/Utils/LogHelper.cs) class which makes basic Serilog integration totally painless.

 ## Conclusion